AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the tomato blush?
+Why do bananas have to put on sunscreen before they go to the beach?

-Because it saw the salad dressing.
+Because they might peel!
 <!-- JOKE-END -->